egdoc/ansible-role-jetbrains/README.md

         jetbrains_releases_url: https://data.services.jetbrains.com/products/releases

-The URL used to retrieve information about IDEs
+The URL used to retrieve information about the IDE

         jetbrains_launcher_dir: /usr/local/share/applications

-The directory where IDEs launchers will be created
+The directory where IDE launcher will be created

         jetbrains_binary_dir: /usr/local/bin

-The directory where links to IDEs executables will be created
+The directory where links to the IDE executable will be created

         jetbrains_user: root

-The user who will own IDEs files and directories
+The user who will own IDE files and directories

         jetbrains_link_executable: false